tier4/AutowareArchitectureProposal.proj/design/Planning/Planning.md

 ### Role

 The role of scenario selector is to select appropriate scenario planner depending on situation.
 For example, if current pose is within road, then scenario selector should choose on-road planner, and if vehicle is within parking lot, then scenario selector should choose parking scenario.
 Note that all trajectory calculated by each scenario module passes is collected by scenario selector, and scenario selector chooses which trajectory to be passed down to Control module.
-This ensures that trajectory from unselected scenario is not passed down to Control when scenario is changed even if there is a delay when scenario planner recieves notification that it is unselected by the scenario selector.
+This ensures that trajectory from unselected scenario is not passed down to Control when scenario is changed even if there is a delay when scenario planner receives notification that it is unselected by the scenario selector.

 ### Input